Colectivo: Usage in Buenos Aires

-The colectivo bus operations of Buenos Aires provide a widespread and frequent bus service that attracts exceptionally high ridership with virtually no public financial support beyond subsidized petrol to keep fares low.
+The colectivo bus operations of Buenos Aires provide a widespread and frequent bus service that attracts high ridership with virtually no public financial support beyond subsidized petrol to keep fares low.

 With low ticket prices, very frequent services, and extensive routes, with many places within 400m of a route, the colectivo is a very widely used mode of transportation around the city.
 "Porteños" (Autonomous City of Buenos Aires' residents) have a love-hate relationship with the colectivo: on the one hand, they are usually very crowded in rush hour and plagued with pickpockets, petty thieves, beggars and hawkers (itinerant salesmen), though more controlled nowadays.
 On the other hand, they are a necessity in the city, and a convenient and cheap way to get around.
 Most colectivos in the big cities of Argentina do not have a fixed timetable, but run at least four, and often many more, services per hour, depending on the bus line and time of day.
 During night-time, all colectivos in Buenos Aires city run through their stops at least twice an hour.

 Since December 10, 2015, SUBE card is the only way to pay the trips.
 It can refilled in drugstores, train and subway (Subte) stations or prefilled in payment cell apps before accreditation in terminals on train, subte and some Metrobus stations.